dmbarbour/glas/docs/GlasApps.md

 An implementation might involve a secure hash of `[Seed, N, Secret]`, where Secret is obtained from `"/dev/random"` or a configurable source when the application starts.
 In a distributed runtime, all nodes share the secret.

-## Pre Calls
+## Background Calls

 In some use cases, we want an escape hatch from transactional isolation.
 This occurs frequently when wrapping FFI with 'safe' APIs.
-We might support HTTP GET within a single transaction, trigger lazy computations, or manually manage a cache.
-To support these scenarios, I propose pre calls:
+We might support HTTP GET within a single transaction, trigger lazy computations, or manually maintain a cache.
+To support these scenarios, I propose a reflection API:

-* `sys.refl.pre.rpc(MethodRef, List of Args) : Result` - asks the runtime to call application 'rpc' in a separate transaction, wait for commit, then continue the current transaction with the result.
-The implicit callback handler will diverge with error.
+* `sys.refl.bgcall(ProcRef, List of Args) : Result` - asks the runtime to call the indicated method in a separate transaction, wait for commit, then continue the current transaction with the result.
+The args and result must be global scoped.
+  * *ProcRef* - I propose initially `rpc:MethodRef`, binding to 'rpc' interface (non-interactive: 'cb' will diverge with error).
+This leaves an opportunity to extend ProcRef with scripts or staging.

-Pre calls are compatible with transaction-loop optimizations.
-We can use a stable pre call in the incremental computing prefix.
-In case of a stable non-deterministic pre call, we can fork the caller per result.
-Intriguingly, we can also use an *unstable* pre call with a stable result in an incremental computing prefix, e.g. to continuously process a queue in the background while the caller is waiting on some condition.
+This is compatible with transaction-loop optimizations.
+We can use a stable bgcall in the incremental computing prefix.
+In case of a stable non-deterministic bgcall, we can fork the caller per result.
+Intriguingly, we can also use an *unstable* bgcall with a stable result in an incremental computing prefix, e.g. to continuously process a queue in the background while the caller is waiting on some condition.

-The pre call logically runs before the caller.
+The bgcall logically runs before the caller.
 It's time travel of a very limited nature.
-There is risk of transaction conflict, a time travel 'paradox' where the pre call modifies something the caller previously observed.
-In this case, the caller is aborted, the result is dropped.
-In context of a transaction loop, the caller is rolled back and replayed from point of conflict.
-Pre calls can benefit from manual caching to ensure expensive results aren't lost, and to mitigate thrashing where computations would repeatedly conflict.
+There is risk of transaction conflict, a time travel 'paradox' where the bgcall modifies something the caller previously observed.
+In this case, the caller is aborted, and the result is dropped.
+In context of a transaction loop, the caller is rolled back and replayed from point of conflict, which might result in another conflict.
+Use of bgcall can benefit from manual caching to ensure expensive results aren't lost, and to mitigate thrashing where computations would repeatedly conflict.

 ## Time